CCICB/CRUX/README.md

 # shinymaftools

 ## Description
-A package that provides a GUI interface for cohort-level tertiary cancer analysis.
+An R package that provides a GUI interface for cohort-level tertiary cancer analysis.
 You can import your own data, or use public TCGA or PCAWG datasets.